COMMITTEE AND ADVISORS

 heard, soon what attracted them to Santa Monica will be gone forever.

-of Santa Monica.
+Diana Gordon has lived in Santa Monica since 1985.
 As an attorney, Diana spent the early part of her career

 specializing in land-use and environmental law before moving into civil